-The Board of Directors shall decide if the Foundation Trust will insure through the risk pooling schemes administered by the NHS Litigation Authority, obtain commercial insurance or self-insure for some or all of the risks covered by the risk pooling schemes.
+The Board of Directors shall decide if the Foundation Trust will insure through the risk pooling schemes administered by NHS Resolution, obtain commercial insurance or self-insure for some or all of the risks covered by the risk pooling schemes.
 If the Board of Directors decides not to use the risk pooling schemes for any of the risk areas (clinical, property and employers/public liability) covered by the schemes this decision shall be reviewed annually by the Board of Directors.

-20.3 Arrangements to be followed by the Board of Directors in agreeing Insurance cover by the NHS Litigation Authority, the Medical Director shall ensure that the arrangements entered into are appropriate and complementary to the risk management programme.
+20.3 Arrangements to be followed by the Board of Directors in agreeing Insurance cover into are appropriate and complementary to the risk management programme.
 The Medical Director shall also ensure that documented procedures cover these arrangements.

-Where the Board of Directors decides to use the risk pooling schemes administered
+Where the Board of Directors decides to use the risk pooling schemes administered by NHS Resolution, the Medical Director shall ensure that the arrangements entered

-Where the Board of Directors decides not to use the risk pooling schemes administered by the NHS Litigation Authority or obtain commercial insurance for one or other of the risks covered by the schemes, the Medical Director shall ensure that the Board of Directors is informed of the nature and extent of the risks that are self-insured as a result of this decision.
+Where the Board of Directors decides not to use the risk pooling schemes administered by NHS Resolution or obtain commercial insurance for one or other of the risks covered by the schemes, the Medical Director shall ensure that the Board of Directors is informed of the nature and extent of the risks that are self-insured as a result of this decision.
 The Chief Executive will draw up formal documented procedures for the management of any claims arising from third parties and payments in respect of losses which will not be reimbursed.